sandboxie-plus/sandboxie-docs/Content/BlockDrivers.md

 # Block Drivers

-**This feature has been deprecated in SBIE version 4.+ and up.
-It is no longer supported.**
+**This feature was removed in SBIE version 4.+ and up.
+It is no longer available.**

-_BlockDrivers_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies whether Sandboxie will allow sandboxed programs to load drivers into the operating system.
-However, this setting does _not_ govern the _installation_ of new drivers -- see more below.
+_BlockDrivers_ was a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
+It specified whether Sandboxie should allow sandboxed programs to load drivers into the operating system.
+However, this setting did _not_ govern the _installation_ of new drivers -- see more below.

 Usage: